abinit/abipy_book/abipy_book/lumabi/lineshape/lesson_multi_phonons.md

 ## With IFCs embedding

 We need first to create a phonopy object with embedded IFCs.
-See tutorial ... for more details.
+See the next tutorial for more details.

 This first block of code first interpolates the DDB file on the desired q-mesh (here 2x2x4).
 It then performs a folding of these phonons from the unit cell on a 2x2x4 q-mesh to the phonons on the corresponding 2x2x4 supercell at $\Gamma$ q-point, and save it to phonopy format.